TrueLunacy/HolostreetsLatex/README.md

 You can override the title image by redefining the `\titleimage` command.

+You can remove the logo for Catalyst Game Labs from the title page by using the `no-cgl` class option.

 You can change the colour scheme, Shadowrun title logo, and/or font setup with class options:

 - For colour schemes, `purple`, `blue`, and `red` are supported.